cnnky/pics/README.md

-This is a basic repo for storing turkish picons.
+This is a basic repo for storing turkish tv picons.